gloriaxinhui/GitCheatsheet/cheatsheet_outline.md

    * cd ..
   * create new file
    * echo "file content" >> filename.txt
+  *Delete folder
+   *rmdir /s /q folder name

 ## 5. Branch Diagram
-  * Craig will take a stab at creating a simple Branch, Pull Request, Merge diagram.
+  * Craig will take a stab at creating a simple Branch, Pull Request, Merge diagram. new_branch will be whatever you branch name is
  * tells you what branch you are on:
   * git branch
  * creating a new branch:
-  * git branch test
+  * git branch new_branch
  * deleting a branch:
-  * git branch -d test
+  * git branch -d new_branch
  * switch branch:
-  * git checkout test
+  * git checkout new_branch
  * merge branch:
   * git merge master
+ * change branch
+  *git checkout branch_name
+ *Push branch up to git
+  *git push origin new_branch

 ## 6. Category 6
   Clone repository